Fair Enough? A map of the current limitations of the requirements to have fair algorithms: What do we mean by unfair discrimination?

 Indeed, survey studies about fairness \emph{perception} in ML show a very diverse and nuanced landscape, where perspectives on fairness are associated with socio-demographic factors of the participants~\citep{grgichlaca2022dimensions}, and consensus on fairness notions is very low~\citep{starke2022fairnessperceptions, harrison2020anempirical}.

-Overall, considering together all these aspects about observational metrics, we can state the following: \begin{attention}[Over-reliance on observational metrics] Purely observational fairness metrics should be taken with a grain of salt.
-They can and \textbf{should be used as a means for a deeper reasoning} on the mechanisms underlying a phenomenon, rather than a final word on the presence or lack of unjust discrimination. \end{attention}
+Overall, considering together all these aspects about observational metrics, we can state the following: \begin{openpoint}[Over-reliance on observational metrics] Purely observational fairness metrics should be taken with a grain of salt.
+At best, they can be used \textbf{as a means for a deeper reasoning} on the mechanisms underlying a phenomenon, rather than a final word on the presence or lack of unjust discrimination.
+A clear connection between quantitative metrics and unjust discrimination is still missing. \end{openpoint}